 The Company and its domestic consolidated subsidiaries have lump-sum retirement benefit plans, defined benefit pension plans and defined contribution plans.
 In some cases, extra retirement benefits may be paid to retired employees.
-The Company and one consolidated subsidiary also have trusts set up for their pension plan assets.
+One consolidated subsidiary also has trusts set up for their pension plan assets.
 The projected benefit obligations of certain consolidated subsidiaries with less than 300 employees were calculated using the simplified calculation method permitted under the accounting standard for employee retirement benefits.

-As of and for the years ended 31 March 2022 and 2023, the details of the defined benefit plans were as follows:
+As of and for the years ended 31 March 2023 and 2024, the details of the defined benefit plans were as follows: